The port handles a diverse range of containerised, general and bulk cargo at over 30 commercial berths.

 Multipurpose terminals handle a variety of non-containerised pack types.
 These include farm equipment and machinery, and breakbulk commodities like timber, paper, iron and steel.

-Overall, Port of Melbourne owns and manages around 500 hectares of port land.
+Overall, Port of Melbourne manages around 500 hectares of port land.

 The port precinct, with most of its related infrastructure: